chrisweb/chris.lu/README.md

 add mui to our project

 install mui but also the mui eslint plugin, then edit the eslint configuration to activate it

+add authentification using next-auth the session provider that was previously in _app now goes into the root layout the login button component which has a clickHandler must have a "use client" statement if it is located inside of the app dirctory or get moved to the components directory

+use jest to write some tests
+jest seems to have the biggest user base right now if you look at the ["state of js 2022 survey results"](https://2022.stateofjs.com/en-US/libraries/testing/)